mlhamel/conferences/README.md

     Great tools that I definitely need to give a tool.

-    Twitter: @arrrene, creator of inchCI
+    Twitter: @rrrene, creator of inchCI

     * YARD -> javadocs format
     * TomDoc -> benefit of javadoc + adding visibility marker